About the Journal

 Published by the International Society for Educational Technology, The International Journal of Educational Technology (ISSN 2476-0730) is for professors, teachers, developers, researchers, administrators, teacher educators, corporate trainers, and technology coordinators representing all disciplines and levels of education and learning.

-The International Journal of Educational Technology is an online, open access, peer reviewed journal.
+The International Journal of Educational Technology is online, open access, peer-reviewed journal.

 Edmund Forest – International Society for Educational Technology

 Maggie M. Wang – The University of Hong Kong, Hong Kong